DSCKGEC/Resumie/readme.md

 The best way to learn the following is to google each and everything!

--   Very basic understanding of git and github:
+-   Very basic understanding of Git and GitHub:

     -   What are repositories (local - remote - upstream), issues, pull requests
     -   How to clone a repository, how to fork a repository, how to set upstreams